Compressing Over-the-Counter Markets: Portfolio Compression

-Compression, at the market level, is thus an operation on the network of outstanding trades (i.e., $c(N,E)$) that reconfigures the set of edges ($(N, E') := c(N,E)$) while (i) keeping all net positions constant (i.e. net-equivalence) and (ii) reducing the individual gross notional of at least one node.
-By construction, this latter property leads to a reduction of gross notional at the market level (i.e, $x' < x$).
-As a result, compression on a market always reduces the excess.
-The above definition is a canonical definition of compression.
-Several refinements can be added to the compression operator.
+Compression, at the market level, is thus an operation on the network of outstanding bilateral positions which reconfigures the set of obligations while (i) keeping all net positions constant (i.e., net-equivalence) and (ii) reducing gross notional at the market level.\footnote{At this stage, we assume the sets of participants to be the same before and after compression.
+However, some participants may be compressed out of the market if all their bilateral positions are eliminated.
+Furthermore, while we do not explicitly account for the role of a Central Clearinghouse so far, the framework accommodates the presence of such special market participant.
+We elaborate on this point in Section~\ref{sec:ccp}} Admittedly, such definition is canonical and several refinements can be added to the compression operator.
 We discuss these aspects in Section~\ref{subsec:tolerances}.